Music and Performing Arts @ ONE

-To give you a ‘flavour’ of what do at Suffolk One, here are a selection of the performance events that were held over the past year:
+To give you a flavour of the what we do at One, here is a selection of some of our recent events:

 The Winter and Spring Music Concerts - These are open to anyone to take part in and feature solo and group items, as well as college ensembles, such as Big Band, Covers Band and One Voice.

-Dance Evening - A showcase evening of the work that happens in dance across the BTEC and A-level courses.
+Dance Evening - A showcase evening held annually in March of a variety of dance performances from across the BTEC and A-level courses.

-West End To One - Two evenings of musical theatre celebrating the work of our BTEC Extended Diploma Performing Arts students.
+West End to One - Two evenings of musical theatre celebrating the work of our BTEC Subsidiary and Extended Diploma Performing Arts students.

 Lessons will be available for the following:-

-Lessons are available to both students taking music courses and to those taking other courses in the college.
-Teachers will accept total beginners as well as more advanced players.
+Lessons are available to all students across the college.
+Teachers will accept total beginners, as well as more advanced players.
 Students need to have their own instruments to practice on at home and be able to bring them in (unless of course they play the drum kit or piano, in which case they can use the college's ones for their lessons).
-You can hire certain instruments from music shops such as Balaam's Music in Bury St. Edmunds.
+You can hire certain instruments from music shops; such as Balaam's Music in Bury St. Edmunds.